at-cs-ubbcluj-ro/group-project-at-2019-the-team/README.md

 Project idea:

 Get the noise level using a microphone connected to an Arduino, which in turn is connected to RPI.
 Show the noise level received by the RPI from the sensor on a companion app, whenever it is requested.
+The communication between the RPI and the companion app is done through a server.

 Website:
 https://noisemonitoringproject.000webhostapp.com/?fbclid=IwAR0c4AgYm_AyQa9f2ZVpkBjNoDeotFGBU1WtNBtgszk0wKp2yIopiouXKxE